IBM-Bluemix-Docs/StreamingAnalytics/t_develop_apps_python.md

 You can now develop Python applications in IBM Data Science Experience (DSX) or in your local Python development environment and deploy these applications in {{site.data.keyword.streaminganalyticsshort}}.
 {:shortdesc}

-Develop and deploy your Python applications to the {{site.data.keyword.Bluemix_short}} cloud using the {{site.data.keyword.streaminganalyticsshort}} service using one of these methods:
+Develop and deploy your Python applications to {{site.data.keyword.Bluemix_short}} using the {{site.data.keyword.streaminganalyticsshort}} service using one of these methods:

 ## Developing Streams Python applications in DSX